Strengths

 Data

-There are a lot of painful ways you could spend your day at work than getting lost in a spreadsheet.
+You could spend your day at work in a lot of more painful ways than getting lost in a spreadsheet.
 I’m equally at home analyzing data in seclusion as I am interacting in a client-facing environment.
 I’m happy being alone with my headphones listening to music or a podcast in front of rows and columns of data.
 Slicing and dicing data with my programmable Logitech MX Master 3 (i’m useless without it) mouse to discover new perspectives is enough motivation for me.

 I hold data in high regard and wouldn’t make a final decision without it.
 Even automated data and reporting that is extracted from a fancy software solution needs someone to tell the story.
 Nobody is interested in getting regurgitated data just for data’s sake.
 Knowing how to grill the data and find a story through it is the challenge that I’ve come to embrace.
 Common sense, intuition, proficiency, and clarity of thinking all help.